CharlotteCross1998/owo/README.md

 I develop on Linux so if it doesn't work in Windows or Mac (which the installation won't) then that's your problem not mine.
 I'm not smart enough to do OS checking at install.

+I've never programmed in rust before.
+I just looked up how to print to the screen and guessed the rest and it worked.
+I don't know if there's conventions or not.
+Please don't hurt me for bad code :(